MrGuard: A Multilingual Reasoning Guardrail for Universal LLM Safety: Conclusion

 \section{Conclusion}

-In this work, we propose a novel approach for building a guardrail for multilingual prompt moderation.
-Our method consists of three key stages: synthetic data generation, supervised fine-tuning, and reinforcement learning, where we adopt GRPO under a multi-stage curriculum setting.
-We conduct comprehensive experiments across multiple, diverse, and realistic multilingual content moderation benchmarks, demonstrating that our guardrail achieves SOTA performance with reasoning.
-The reasoning ability enables the multilingual users to understand the decision from the guardrail.
-We believe this work would be an important step toward enhancing the safety of utilizing LLMs in a multilingual world.
+In this work, we introduce MrGuard: a multilingual reasoning-enhanced guardrail for multilingual prompt moderation.
+Our method consists of three key stages: synthetic data generation, supervised fine-tuning, and reinforcement learning, where we adopt GRPO with a multi-stage curriculum that progressively introduces more cultural and language-specific elements.
+We conduct comprehensive experiments across multiple diverse and realistic multilingual content moderation benchmarks, including challenging scenarios involving code-switching, and demonstrate that our guardrail achieves state-of-the-art performance with reasoning.
+We also analyze the generated reasoning to validate its reliability and ensure consistent safety preservation across languages.
+The reasoning ability enables multilingual users to understand the decision from MrGuard.
+We believe this work is an important step toward enhancing the safety of LLMs in a multilingual world.